 Terror Cell General Abdul bin Yusuuf

-Appeal To Tradition: He is a staunch traditionalist who's been linked to the GLA for decades, putting him at odds with the 'modernist' Sulaymaan who broadened the populist appeal of the organization, and the anarchistic Ibrahiim who doesn't care much about ideology at all and uses an "anything goes" aproach.
+- Appeal to Tradition: He is a staunch traditionalist who's been linked to the GLA for decades, putting him at odds with the "modernist" Sulaymaan who broadened the populist appeal of the organization, and the anarchistic Ibrahiim who doesn't care much about ideology at all and uses an "anything goes" aproach.

 Warlord General Anwar Sulaymaan

 - Badass Beard: A close runner-up to Yusuuf.

 - Beard of Evil: Again, seeing how the GLA rules with terror and war crimes, this is to be expected.
 He might be the least horrible of the 3 GLA Generals, but considering their standards, it means very little.